TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 41/Job 41.29.md

 ---

-Clubs are counted as stubble: He laugheth at the rushing of the javelin.
+Clubs are counted as stubble.
+He laughs at the rushing of the javelin.